Keiana Cavé: Early life

-Cave grew up in Miami, Florida.
-She studied at Dwight D Eisenhower Elementary school and Nova Middle School before moving to Louisiana.
-There, she studied at Lusher Charter High School.
+Cave grew up in New Orleans, Louisiana.
+She studied at Lusher Charter High School.
 She returned to her alma mater in 2017 to deliver the commencement speech.
 Cave did ballet, track, and cheerleading before dropping those programs to pursue research in nanotechnology.
 Cave attributes her early interest in engineering to the Project Lead the Way (PLTW) Program, for which she later became a national ambassador.
 In 2014 she won $10,000 in New Orleans Entrepreneur Week's Trust Your Crazy Ideas Challenge hosted by NFL Quarterback Drew Brees.

 BP Deepwater Horizon Research

 In 2015 Cave won second place in the Intel International Science and Engineering Fair in the Earth & Environmental Sciences Category with her research on the BP Oil Spill impact.
 As a result, NASA and MIT Lincoln Laboratory renamed minor planet "2000 GD136" after her.

 She began her research at the University of New Orleans at 15, funded by GOMRI (Gulf of Mexico Research Initiative).
-The research, titled “A Method for Identifying the Photoproducts, Mechanisms, and Toxicity of Petroleum from the Deepwater Horizon by High-Performance Liquid Chromatography and DNPHi Derivatization,” provided a method for the U.S. Environmental Protection Agency to identify nanotoxins that form in seawater after oil spills.
+The research, titled "A Method for Identifying the Photoproducts, Mechanisms, and Toxicity of Petroleum from the Deepwater Horizon by High-Performance Liquid Chromatography and DNPHi Derivatization," provided a method for the U.S. Environmental Protection Agency to identify nanotoxins that form in seawater after oil spills.
 Cave's method later became a spinoff project in Ecology and Evolutionary Biology conducted at Tulane University in 2016.
 During this time, Cave traveled with her lab to Gamboa, Panama to conduct research with the Smithsonian Tropical Research Institute.